-Hazing activities of any type are inconsistent with the educational process and may be a violation of State law.
-The Board prohibits all such activities at any time in school facilities, on school property, and at any Districtsponsored activity or event.
+Hazing activities of any type are inconsistent with the educational process and may in some circumstances be a violation of State law.
+The Board prohibits all such activities at any time in school facilities, on school property, and at any District-sponsored activity or event.